vndg-rdmt/tlocales-go/README.md

 so you can implement for yourself if needed, for example to load files from object storages, api and etc. Available drivers can be found in the drivers directory.
 Currently out-of-box packages has a default fs driver to load files from filesystem.

-> If modules traversing somehow does not works, just load drivers explicitly.
+> If modules traversing somehow does not works, just load drivers explicitly.g

 ```sh
 go get -u github.com/vndg-rdmt/tlocales-go/drivers